The Principle of Optimality in Dynamic Programming: A Pedagogical Note: Introduction

 \section{Introduction}

 Dynamic programming is a powerful tool used in many areas, including operations research, engineering, artificial intelligence, mathematical finance, and economics.
 One of the major concepts in dynamic programming is the principle of optimality (sometimes called Bellman's principle of optimality), which is a method for solving a dynamic optimization problem by breaking it down into smaller sub-problems.
 While the principle of optimality holds under general conditions, proving it in the general case is quite involved and requires a non-trivial background in measure theory \citep{bertsekas1996stochastic}.
 In addition, some important functions that are studied in dynamic programming are not well behaved with respect to measurability.
-For example, it is well known, that even under the natural assumption that the dynamic optimization problem's primitives are Borel measurable, the optimal solution of the problem (i.e., the value function) need not to be Borel measurable \citep{blackwell1965discounted}.
+For example, it is well known, that even under the natural assumption that the dynamic optimization problem's primitives are Borel measurable, the value function need not be Borel measurable \citep{blackwell1965discounted}.

 To overcome the measurability difficulty, major textbooks that are used to teach the principle of optimality in dynamic programming, even for advanced graduate level courses, typically avoid measure-theoretic issues by assuming that the state space is finite or countable (e.g., \cite{bertsekas2012dynamic} and \cite{puterman2014markov}).
 This approach has two major drawbacks.
 First, in some of the canonical dynamic optimization models in operations research and economics like inventory management, consumption-savings problems, or dynamic pricing models, the state space is continuous.
 Hence, the theory that is developed for countable state spaces does not apply to these canonical models.
 Second, students who are introduced to the important field of dynamic programming may not fully comprehend or acknowledge the challenges involved in studying dynamic programming models with continuous or other more general state spaces such as Borel spaces.